-After Easter your homework will switch to revision - you will not have additional homework other than revision, so you should now aim to do at least 3 x 30 minute sessions per weeknight for 4 out of 5 nights, plus 3 weekend sessions.
-This gives you 15 sessions, so you will also need a total of 75 minutes to review (5 mins per 30 minute session).
+After Easter your homework will switch to revision - you will not have additional homework other than revision, so you should now aim to do at least 3 x 30 minute sessions per weeknight for 4 out of 5 nights, plus 3 x 30 minute sessions over the weekend.
+This gives you 15 sessions each week.